 His effort, and ethos, has some clout behind it.
 As an ambassador for Specialized Bicycles’ Soil Searching program, which sponsors and elevates trailbuilding leaders with the same zeal as World Cup racers, Osleger’s been able to bring a fair bit of attention to his rebuild, and put proof of concept on display.

-As the final step in reopening the route, he’s teamed up with photographer-filmmaker Chris Burkard, along with Specialized XC athlete Christopher Blevins, to document Blevins’s attempt at setting a standard time for the traverse—what’s often called an FKT (fastest known time).
+As the final step in reopening the route, he’s teamed up with filmmaker Keenan Desplanques, along with Specialized XC athlete Christopher Blevins, to document Blevins’s Fastest Known Time of the traverse, which he completed upon his return from the Tokyo Olympics.

 “Most people take two to three days,” Osleger says.
 “But Christopher can somehow do it in six-and-a-half hours.”